Call us FREE today

 1. Seek Medical Attention

-First and foremost, it’s essential to get proper medical treatment for your injury.
+First and foremost, it’s crucial to seek proper medical treatment for your injury, whether it occurred at work, on the road, or in a public space.
 Not only is this important for your recovery, but medical records also provide vital evidence for your fracture compensation claim.
-Ensure you follow your doctor’s advice in the letter.
+Ensure you follow your doctor’s advice closely.

 2. Report the Accident

-If your injury occurred at work, on the road, or in a public space, make sure the accident is properly reported to the relevant parties (your employer, local authority, or insurance company).
-A formal report creates a record that can be used to support your compensation claim later on.
+If your injury occurred at work, on the road, or in a public space, it would strengthen your case to have the accident reported to the relevant parties, such as your employer, local authority, or insurance company.

 3. Gather Evidence